AdamSmasherDerby/Statsbook-Tool/README.md

     * Handle skaters substituted out of the box correctly.
 * 2.2.0 - December 9, 2019
     * With CRG 4.0 making more data, we're going to find some more cracks in this tool.
 First round of bug fixes.
+* 2.2.1 - ?
+    * Add warning to check for six penalties and an expulsion.